freenas/freenas-docs/userguide/intro.rst

   E-mail or other alert methods can be configured in :ref:`Alert Services`.

-* One-shot critical alerts have been added to the :ref:`Alert` system.
-  These alerts remain active until dismissed by the user.

-* UPS events now generate :ref:`Alerts <Alert>`.

-* `Automatic Certificate Management Environment (ACME) <https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html>`__ support has been added as an option for :ref:`Certificate Signing Requests <ACME Certificates>` and a screen for configuring :ref:`ACME DNS` authenticators.
+* `Automatic Certificate Management Environment (ACME) <https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html>`__ support has been added as an option for :ref:`Certificate Signing Requests <ACME Certificates>`.
+The route53 (Amazon AWS) authenticator can be configured using the new :ref:`ACME DNS` screen.

-* Managing SSH connections has been unified in the :ref:`SSH Connections` and :ref:`SSH Keypairs` screens.
+* The replication framework has been redesigned.
+The redesign adds new back-end systems, files, and screen options to :ref:`Replication system <Replication Tasks>` and :ref:`Periodic Snapshot Tasks`.
+It adds the ability to manage :ref:`SSH Connections` and :ref:`SSH Keypairs` used in replication.

-* Existing SFTP and replication SSH configurations created in 11.2 or earlier have been converted to entries in :ref:`SSH Keypairs`.
+  Existing SFTP and replication SSH configurations created in 11.2 or earlier have been converted to entries in :ref:`SSH Keypairs`.

-* The :ref:`Periodic Snapshot Tasks` screen has been redesigned with new fields and features.

-* The :ref:`Replication system <Replication Tasks>` has been redesigned with new back-end systems, files, and many new screen options.

-* Configuring a :ref:`network interface <Interfaces>` has been redesigned. :ref:`Bridge interface <Bridges>` support has been added and options previously found in :menuselection:`Network --> Link Aggregations` and :menuselection:`Network --> VLANS` have all been combined in
-  :menuselection:`Network --> Interfaces`.
+* :ref:`Network interface management <Interfaces>` has been redesigned. :ref:`Bridge interface <Bridges>` support has been added and options previously found in :menuselection:`Network --> Link Aggregations` and :menuselection:`Network --> VLANS` have all been combined in :menuselection:`Network --> Interfaces`.

-* :ref:`Adding a dataset <Adding Datasets>` shows :ref:`options to configure warning or critical alerts <zfs_dataset_opts_tab>` when a dataset reaches a certain percent of the quota.

-* An :ref:`ACL Manager <ACL Management>` has been added to :menuselection:`Storage --> Pools -->` |ui-options|.
+* An :ref:`ACL Manager <ACL Management>` has been added to :menuselection:`Storage --> Pools -->` |ui-options| and the :ref:`permissions editor <Setting Permissions>` has been redesigned.

-* The dataset :ref:`permissions editor <Setting Permissions>` has been redesigned. :guilabel:`ACL Type`, :guilabel:`Apply User`, :guilabel:`Apply Group`, and :guilabel:`Apply Access Mode` fields have been removed from the dataset
-  :ref:`permission options <storage_permissions_tab>`.
+* A new iSCSI wizard in :ref:`Block (iSCSI)` makes it easy to configure iSCSI shares.

+* The :ref:`Plugins` page has been redesigned and many iocage improvements.

+* The Dashboard and :ref:`Reporting` have been greatly improved.
+  :ref:`Reporting` graphs do not display if there is no related data.
-* :guilabel:`Traverse` has been added to the dataset :ref:`permission options <storage_permissions_tab>`.
+  UPS and NFS statistics have been added to the :ref:`Reporting` page.

+* Anonymous usage stats

+* Middleware and websockets

+* Pool manager improvements (encryption and duplicate)

+**Deprecated and Removed Features**

 * :guilabel:`Domain Controller` has been removed from :ref:`Services`.

-* The :ref:`Plugins` page has been redesigned.
+* The built-in Docker template has been removed from :ref:`Virtual Machines <VMs>`.

+* Netdata

-* The :ref:`Reporting` page has been improved.
+* The legacy |web-ui| has been removed and no longer appears as an option in the :ref:`login screen <Logging_In>`.

-* :ref:`Template jails <Creating Template Jails>` can now be created from the |web-ui|.

-This software has been added or updated:

-* When installing on mirrored non-USB operating system devices larger than 64 GiB, the installer creates 16 GiB swap partitions.
+* Warden

+**New or Updated Software**

+* Samba

 * `NUT <http://networkupstools.org/>`__ (Network UPS Tools) now listens on :literal:`::1` (IPv6 localhost) in addition to 127.0.0.1 (IPv4